How well do you know your guitars?

 B.C.
 Rich

-B.C.
-Rich is renowned for making some of the world’s most unusually shaped guitars.
-This is the brand for the evil death metaller.
-B.C.
-Rich players are anger pedallers: Slipknot, Slayer, Soulfly, Trivium and Death.
+This is ‘the’ brand for the evil death metaller.
+And B.C.
+Rich players are ‘anger pedallers’ — Slipknot, Slayer, Soulfly, Trivium and Death.
 If your chief concern is to make an infernal racket that could wake the dead, get a B.C.
 Rich.

 Behringer